 Private diplomacy working to prevent and resolve conflict is a young field.
 Historical data comparing the cost of actions by organisations such as HD against traditional forms of national interest-driven diplomacy are not readily available.
 However, figures comparing the cost of war and its consequences to the cost of dialogue and mediation are increasingly publicised.
 They show astonishing differences and readily affirm that investing in even the toughest, most arduous and drawn out dialogues towards peace is not only a humanitarian imperative but also an economic one.

 In seeking out dialogue between warring parties or across political fault lines, HD is quietly and extensively helping to reduce violence in many of the world’s most difficult environments.
 Good governance, attention to purposefulness and strong programme support ensure that operating funds are put to best use.
 HD functions effectively with decentralised operations and an office in Switzerland that provides leadership, financial and procedural controls, and fundraising support.

 What kind of support does HD receive?

-In 2016, HD’s annual income reached CHF 31 million from 25 government, private foundation, organisation and individual donors including Australia, Canada, Denmark, Germany, the European Union, Ireland, Italy, Liechtenstein, the Netherlands, New Zealand, Norway, Sweden, Switzerland, the United Kingdom, the United States, the Peace Support Fund, the Bosch Foundation, the Hoffmann Foundation, the Third Millennium Foundation, Humanity United, the United Nations, and the City of Geneva.
+In 2018, HD’s annual income reached almost CHF 38 million from 25 government, private foundation, organisation and individual donors including Australia, Canada, Denmark, the European Union, France, Germany, Ireland, Liechtenstein, the Netherlands, Norway, Sweden, Switzerland, the United Kingdom, the United States, the Bill and Melinda Gates Foundation, the Bosch Foundation, the Hoffmann Foundation, the Minderoo Foundation, the Paung Sie Facility, the Third Millennium Foundation, Humanity United, the Republic and Canton of Geneva, the United Nations and the City of Geneva.

 In 2011, HD adopted a HD whistleblower policy on reporting alleged fraud or abuse.